 Most of all though, it’s really peaceful.
 The best recommendation was the reaction of two Dutch guests who arrived while Andrew and I were shooting the breeze.
 They were dismayed- dismayed that they had booked just one night.
 As dismayed, fortunately, as they were delighted, signified by their beaming faces and expansive gestures as they took in their surroundings.
 And that was just the carpark.

-NB: Competition start date to be confirmed.
-Entries not accepted until then.
-Drop us an email at firstname.lastname@example.org, supply your full name, name the owners and you could win a three night dinner, bed and breakfast stay for two, sharing, in a Mountain View suite at Antbear Lodge worth R10500.
-The prize is valid until 12 December 2018, excluding long weekends.
+Drop us an email at email@example.com, supply your full name, name the owners and you could win a three night dinner, bed and breakfast stay for two, sharing, in a Mountain View suite at Antbear Lodge worth R10500.
+The prize is valid until 31 May 2019, excluding long weekends.
+Competition ends 31 May 2018.